Constitution and Bylaws

 The Executive Committee shall meet no less than twice a month.

-A quorums is established in the General Assembly as 50 percent plus one and must be obtained to call to order.
-A quorum is established as three members for the Executive committee to call to order.
+The quorum is established in the General Assembly as 50% plus one and must be obtained to call to order.
+A quorum is established as four members for the Executive Committee to call to order.

-All agenda items are to be submitted to the Executive committee in writing before a General Assembly meeting.
-All agenda items shall be copied and distributed to the SGA Representatives on the morning of a General Assembly meeting.
+All agenda items are to be submitted to the Executive Committee in writing before a General Assembly meeting.
+All agenda items to be voted on should be distributed to members prior to the General Assembly meeting.

-The Executive Committee will be elected each spring semester before April 14.
+The Student Trustee will be elected each spring semester before April 14th.

-The Executive Committee will be formed to judge the elections, returns and qualifications of each candidate.
-The Committee shall consist of the student Life Center appointed staff and all SGA representatives not running for re-election.
+An Election Committee will be formed to judge the elections, returns, and qualifications of each candidate.
+The committee shall consist of the Student Life Office appointed staff and appointed SGA representative(s) not running for election.

-The Student Life Center is responsible for publicizing elections, conducting elections and counting ballots.
+The SGA in collaboration with the SGA Advisor and the Student Life Office is responsible for publicizing elections, conducting elections and counting ballots.

 Article VIII Amendments and Additions ______________________